 Dry and arid, with acacia trees lining red earth and surrounding statuesque termite towers, Meda Welabu is a pastoralist district known for its extreme heat and wild summer rains.
-Its education indicators have been among the weakest in all of Ethiopia with primary school enrollment at just 46%, drop out rates at 22%, and approximately two thirds the number of girls attending school as compared to boys.
+Its education indicators were among the weakest in all of Ethiopia with primary school enrollment at just 46%, drop out rates at 22%, and approximately two thirds the number of girls attending school as compared to boys.

-- Reduced the drop out rate from 20% to 6%
+- Reduced the drop out rate from 20% to 3.3%

-- Increased gender equality, with 0.82 girls per boy
+- Increased gender equality, with 0.93 girls per boy, up from 0.67

-How we’re doing it
+How we did it

-Through leadership development programs that we put on for Parent Teacher Associations, religious and political leaders, and women’s associations; girls, orphans and other vulnerable children who are often at risk of not going to school, will have an equal opportunity to others.
+Through leadership development programs that we put on for Parent Teacher Associations, religious and political leaders, and women’s associations; girls, orphans and other vulnerable children who are often at risk of not going to school, now have an equal opportunity to others.

-By constructing classrooms to serve Grades 5-8, children who would otherwise drop out of school after the 4th grade because the distance to reach Grade 5 is just too far, will now have the chance to continue learning in a brand new school near to their home.
+By constructing classrooms to serve Grades 5-8, children who would otherwise drop out of school after the 4th grade because the distance to reach Grade 5 is just too far, now have the chance to continue learning in a brand new school near to their home.